62 Marketing Tips for Small Business Growth (2026)

 With a plan in place, you need to define what success looks like and how you’ll fund it.

-- Marketing Goal: A specific, measurable objective for your marketing efforts.
+• Set SMART Marketing Goals: A specific, measurable objective for your marketing efforts.
 Good goals are SMART (Specific, Measurable, Achievable, Relevant, Time bound).
 Instead of a vague aim like “get more followers,” a SMART goal would be “increase Instagram followers by 20% in the next three months.”
-Marketers who proactively set goals are three times more likely to hit their targets.

-- Marketing Action Plan: This is the “to do list” that turns your strategy into reality.
+• Create a Marketing Action Plan: This is the to do list that turns your strategy into reality.
 It breaks down your goals into specific tasks, deadlines, and responsibilities.
-Proactively planning your marketing activities is strongly linked with success, as organized marketers are an incredible 674% more likely to report success.
+Proactively planning your marketing activities is strongly linked with success.

-- Marketing Budget: This is the allocated amount for all your marketing activities.
+• Establish a Marketing Budget: This is the allocated amount for all your marketing activities.
 Many small businesses allocate around 7 to 10% of their annual revenue to marketing.
-While a limited budget is a common challenge, a well planned budget ensures you invest your resources wisely, focusing on the most effective channels.
+While a limited budget is a common challenge, a well planned budget ensures you invest your resources wisely.

-- ROI Measurement: This means calculating your Return on Investment.
+• Measure Your ROI: This means calculating your Return on Investment.
 It answers the question, “For every dollar we spend on marketing, how many dollars do we get back?”
-While it can be challenging, measuring ROI is crucial for proving marketing’s value and optimizing your spending.
-For example, email marketing is known for its high returns, often generating around $36 to $42 for every $1 spent.
+Measuring ROI is crucial for proving marketing’s value and optimizing your spending.
+For example, email marketing is known for its high returns.

 Part 2: Your Marketing Toolkit and Channels